-Since the Government’s announcement that all businesses and employees who can operate and work remotely should do so, most organisations have started to adjust to this new climate.
-Many businesses will already have a remote working policy ready to go but for swathes of other employees, they will be working in an entirely new way and will need time to acclimatise and settle.
+Since the first lockdown was announced in March last year, the government has urged all employees who can work remotely to do so.
+Most organisations have adjusted to this new climate.
+Many businesses will already have a remote working policy ready to go while others will be working in an entirely new way for the first time.
+This means they will need time to acclimatise and settle.

 The initial phase will largely consist of practical issues.
 Can everyone access their documents, network drives, emails?
 Is their connectivity ok?
 Which communication channels should they use?
 Once these hiccups have been sorted, employees will start to settle into their new environment.

-To make this as seamless as possible, employees and management need to be on the same journey making a collective effort to stay in touch, adapt to new processes and most importantly, feel comfortable in raising issues they come across.
+To make this transition as seamless as possible, employees and management need to be on the same journey and make a collective effort to stay in touch, adapt to new processes and most importantly, feel comfortable raising issues they come across.

 Vulnerable employees need to remain at the forefront of your thinking here.
-Those undergoing treatment may need to be on even tighter lockdown than you and other members of your team.
-They will need to be extra vigilant, steer clear of people outside of their own home, may be unable to do their own shopping or even go outside for a bit of exercise simply because they can’t risk it.
-This rapidity of change isn’t always easy and additional emotional support and practical advice may be needed to help with overwhelming feelings of being out of control.
+Those undergoing medical treatment may need to be on even tighter lockdown than you and other members of your team.
+They will need to be extra vigilant and steer clear of people outside of their own home.
+They may be unable to do their own shopping or even go outside to exercise because the risk of serious health issues if they contract the virus is too great.
+Such rapid change isn’t always easy to cope with and additional emotional support and practical advice may be needed to help employees deal with overwhelming feelings of being out of control.

 Stage 2: normalising

 During this time businesses will be finding ways to overcome challenges and continuing to nurture their workforce.
 We foresee this normalisation stage continuing for 4 to 8 weeks.